-- a) Face coverings or other CDC-approved alternatives are required for all staff. - b) Staff must wear face coverings in common areas, when interacting with students or the public, and in other circumstances when they may not be able to maintain 6 feet of distance from other people. - c) Clear plastic masks may be preferred in some instances because they enable students to see whole faces.
+a) Face coverings or other CDC-approved alternatives are required for all staff.

+b) Staff must wear face coverings in common areas, when interacting with students or the public, and in other circumstances when they may not be able to maintain 6 feet of distance from other people.

+c) Clear plastic masks may be preferred in some instances because they enable students to see whole faces.
 This avoids potential barriers to phonological instruction and reinforces social emotional cues.
-Staff who may prefer clear masks may include:

-- (1) Speech language pathologists, Sign Language Interpreters, or other adults providing articulation therapy - (2) Front office staff - (3) Classroom teachers and Instructional Assistants - d) Medical-grade face masks are required for personnel assigned to provide direct close contact and personal care (within six feet) of students or staff displaying symptoms. - e) ADA accommodations: A staff member requiring accommodation for the face covering requirement should contact the districts ADA coordinator at imatthews@lowell.k12.or.us - f) The district will provide cloth face coverings to an employee upon request to the employee's supervisor.
+Staff who may prefer clear masks may include: (1) Speech language pathologists, Sign Language Interpreters, or other adults providing articulation therapy e) ADA accommodations: A staff member requiring accommodation for the face covering requirement should contact the districts ADA coordinator at jmatthews@lowell.k12.or.us f) The district will provide cloth face coverings to an employee upon request to the employee's supervisor.
 Employees are otherwise expected to provide their own workplace appropriate cloth face coverings.
 The district will supply disposable face coverings for use by essential visitors and for employees who have left their face covering at home.
-Some staff may be required to wear clear plastic face covering; if required, the district will provide the employee with one upon an employee's request. - g) Employees using clear plastic masks will be provided supplies to complete daily cleaning of the plastic mask. - h) Clear plastic barriers may be used as an additional measure in some limited circumstances.
-Examples of where barriers could be used include the front office, school Psyche and Speech and Pathology Rooms.
+Some staff may be required to wear clear plastic face covering; if required, the district will provide the employee with one upon an employee's request.